imminfo/ymir/README.md

 ### Compiling Ymir

+> Note: you can see detailed installation of dependencies in next sections.

 Dependencies:

 - C++ compiler - either [Clang](http://clang.llvm.org/) or [GCC](https://gcc.gnu.org/).
 On benchmarks Clang is performing better then GCC.

 - [CMake](http://www.cmake.org/download/) - the build system which used in Ymir.

+- [Python 2](https://www.python.org/downloads/) - the JsonCPP library which Ymir use need this version of Python.

 - [Python 3](https://www.python.org/downloads/) - we need it for some useful scripts like converting input files to the Ymir's format and wrapping calls to Ymir C++ scripts.